 The number of hotel rooms in the U.S. is increasing at a historically low level of less than 1% a year.
-In the last 25 years, industry revPAR has never decreased when supply growth was less than 1%.
+In the past 25 years, industry RevPAR has never decreased when supply growth was less than 1%.

-The lodging industry is enjoying a solid recovery--with domestic revPAR up by more than 20% since the last recession.
+The lodging industry is enjoying a solid recovery, with domestic RevPAR up by more than 25% since the last recession.

-The company is the leader in the China branded midscale and upscale hotel markets, and strong growth in the region should enable the company to sustain solid long-term growth.
+The company is the leader in the China branded midscale and upscale hotel markets.
+Strong growth in the region should enable InterContinental to sustain solid long-term growth.
 Read more

 The lodging industry, while currently in recovery, remains highly cyclical, and there is risk of a decline in revenue and the company's share price in the event of another recession.